Home for Global Students

 If you’re considering a move to the Windy City, the first thing you’re probably thinking is: how much is it going to cost me to live there?
 As the third-largest city in the U.S., Chicago is a bustling metropolis with a lot to offer.
 In this blog, we’ll explore the different aspects of the cost of living in Chicago, from housing and food to transportation and healthcare, to give you a better understanding of the Chicago cost of living.

-The overall cost of living in Chicago, Illinois, is relatively high, around 20% higher than the national average for the United States.
+The overall cost of living in Chicago, Illinois, is relatively high, around 16.5% higher than the national average.
 This means that the same amount of money will buy more in many other places of the country than in Chicago.
+Rent is often the most significant expense for single people living in cities.
+Suppose you are looking for student housing in Chicago, uhomes.com offers diverse, affordable student housing options for students to choose from, includes studios, one-bedroom flats, multi-share apartments and private houses.
+If you want to know how to rent apart

-Rent is often the largest expense for single people living in cities.
-Suppose you are looking for student housing in Chicago. uhomes.com provides diverse student housing options for students to select their home in Chicago.
 The average studio cost in Chicago is about $1,920 per month.
 Of course, prices can vary quite a bit depending on the neighbourhood, amenities, and public facilities.
 Living in the heart of downtown Chicago, like in the River North area, will cost you over $2,500 monthly for a two-bedroom.
 But head a little further out to neighbourhoods like Fulton Market or West Loop, which will cost you below $2,000 per month.
 Other utility bills are about $150 a month.

 In addition, everyday prices for groceries, transportation, and other necessities are higher in Chicago.
 Overall, cost of living in Chicago for a single person may anticipate spending between $2,500 and $4,000 per month.
+This figure varies based on lifestyle and neighborhood.

 Affordable and Safe Chicago Neighbourhoods